Athletics at the 1908 Summer Olympics – Men's marathon: Course

+A note about the measuring exercise has been donated to the University of Westminster.

 Summary

 The official report lists the leaders at each mile from the fourth to the twenty-fourth: Thomas Jack (miles 4–5); Frederick Lord (miles 6–14); Charles Hefferon (miles 15–24).
 Dorando Pietri of Italy caught Hefferon and sped up between Old Oak Common Lane and Wormwood Scrubs.

 Dorando Pietri, Italy, began his race at a rather slow pace, but in the second half of the course began a powerful surge moving him into second position by the 32 km mark, 4 minutes behind South African Charles Hefferon.
 Hefferon, by his own account, made a "mistake" with less than two miles to go: he accepted a drink of champagne, which he said gave him a cramp.
 When he knew that Hefferon was in crisis, Pietri further increased his pace, overtaking him at the 39 km mark.

 The effort took its toll and with only two kilometres to go, Pietri began to feel the effects of extreme fatigue and dehydration.
 When he entered the stadium, he took the wrong path and when umpires redirected him, he fell down for the first time.
 He got up with their help, in front of 75,000 spectators.

 He fell four more times, and each time the umpires helped him up.
 In the end, though totally exhausted, he managed to finish the race in first place.
 Of his total time of 2h 54min 46s, ten minutes were needed for that last 350 metres.
 Second was American Johnny Hayes, with a time of 2h 55min 18s.
 The American team immediately lodged a complaint against the help Pietri received from the umpires.
 The complaint was accepted and Pietri was disqualified and removed from the final standings of the race.
 Since Pietri was not responsible for his disqualification, Queen Alexandra awarded him the gilded silver cup the next day in recognition of his heroics.

 Hefferon, though he had been passed by Pietri and then by Hayes "on nearing the Stadium," was able to cross the line third ahead of two more Americans (Joseph Forshaw and Alton Welton), with Pietri's disqualification giving Hefferon silver and Forshaw bronze.